pdfcrowd/pdfcrowd-examples/tools/README.md

 ## Create a Brochure from Multiple HTML Pages

-A demo utility for converting multiple URLs into a single PDF file.
+A demo utility for converting multiple URLs into a single PDF file with different pages orientation.

 Run the demo with:
 ```